-Single grain detrital age distributions are extensively applied in classical detrital geochronology studies (Hurford and Carter, 1991), where U/Pb crystallization ages of zircon constitute by far the most used tool (Spiegel et al., 2004; Andersen, 2005; Malusà et al., 2013).
-In this type of application, the aim is to obtain the spectrum of all age components (i.e. age peaks) that characterize a siliciclastic sediment.
+Single-grain detrital age distributions are extensively applied in classical detrital geochronology studies (Hurford and Carter, 1991), where U/Pb crystallization ages of zircon constitute by far the most used tool (Spiegel et al., 2004; Andersen, 2005; Malusà et al., 2013).
+In this type of application, the aim is to obtain the spectrum of all age components (i.e., age peaks) that characterize a siliciclastic sediment.
 If a range of assumptions hold (Malusà et al., 2013; Malusà and Fitzgerald, 2020), the provenance of a sediment sample's source area can be inferred by matching the detrital age components to those of known upstream geological units and/or events.
-For that purpose, the number of measured detrital grains determines the confidence of detecting minor/small age components.
+For that purpose, the number of measured detrital grains determines the confidence of detecting minor or small age components.
 An exhaustive probabilistic method to report such confidence exists (Vermeesch, 2004) and is not the focus of this study.
-The absolute age components of the source area are in fact unimportant in detrital tracer thermochronology (Avdeev et al., 2011), for which monolithological catchments are best suited, in order to minimize mineral fertility issues in the source rock (Fig.1).
+The absolute age components of the source area are in fact unimportant in detrital tracer thermochronology (Avdeev et al., 2011), for which monolithologic catchments are best suited, in order to minimize mineral fertility issues in the source rock (Fig. 1).
 The focus here is the dissimilarity between the distribution of ages found in the source area and in the fluvial/glacial/hillslope sediment derived therefrom, regardless of their absolute age components.
 For this purpose, the uncertainty caused by a small sample size strongly limits the least significant dissimilarity that can be resolved between two distributions.
 This minimum resolution directly affects the power of our inferences.

-Figure 1 - Sketch of the difference between classical detrital geochronology (A) and tracer thermochronology (B).
-A: discrete age components are found in the detritus and refer to different upstream geological units.
-B: a continuous detrital age distribution informs the relative abundance of material sourced from different elevations, based on a known age-elevation relationship.
+Figure 1.
+Sketch of the difference between classical detrital geochronology (a) and tracer thermochronology (b). (a) Discrete age components are found in the detritus and refer to different upstream geological units. (b) A continuous detrital age distribution informs the relative abundance of material sourced from different elevations based on a known age-elevation relationship.

 In the following we summarize the conceptual model concerning this matter and the approaches that have been used to address it thus far.
-Let us consider a monolithological catchment and a set of detrital grain-ages measured at its outlet.
-The observed grain-age distribution should match a predicted distribution that is forward-modelled stacking the following layers of geologic information about the upstream area (Fig.2):
+Let us consider a monolithologic catchment and a set of detrital grain ages measured at its outlet.
+The observed grain age distribution should match a predicted distribution that is forward-modeled by stacking the following layers of geologic information about the upstream area (Fig. 2).

-- I. The catchment hypsometry, or the distribution of the catchment's cumulative area as a function of elevation.
-The hypsometric curve is constructed based on the digital elevation model (DEM) of the study area, and it has a negligible uncertainty. - II.
-The bedrock age-elevation data.
-In the simplest case, a linear function based on a dataset of ages with associated uncertainty, measured at known elevations. - III.
-The mineral fertility, which informs the original abundance of the target mineral in the different elevation ranges and is mostly a function of lithologic variability.
-This is a critical parameter that can lead to gross misinterpretations if ignored (Malusà et al., 2016).
+- I. the catchment hypsometry, or the distribution of the catchment's cumulative area as a function of elevation, which is derived from the digital elevation model (DEM) of the study area and has a negligible uncertainty; - II. the bedrock age-elevation data, which in the simplest case is a linear function based on a dataset of ages with associated uncertainty measured at known elevations; - III. the mineral fertility, which informs the original abundance of the target mineral in the different elevation ranges and is mostly a function of lithologic variability and is a critical parameter that can lead to gross misinterpretations if ignored (Malusà et al., 2016); - IV. information about how the sediment size distribution varies between the headwaters and the detritus, which is used to make sure that grains in the detritus are representative of erosion in the catchment (e.g., Vermeesch, 2007; Riebe et al., 2015; Lukens et al., 2020); - V. the pattern of erosion across the catchment, which is the dependent variable of the system and can be any map of erosion probability used as a scenario to be tested against uniform erosion (or other reference scenarios).